uncatcrea/wp-appkit/README.md

 This project is done the [Uncategorized Creations](http://uncategorized-creations.com/) team.
 UncatCrea is a group of web professionals working with WordPress and Cordova/PhoneGap. facing the challenges to build content based mobile apps connected to WordPress, we've decided to create WP-AppKit.

 ### Meet the team
-* Benjamin Lupu: Product/Project Management
+* Mathieu Le Roi: _Quiet and mystic_ developer
-* Mathieu Le Roi: Lead Developer
+* Benjamin Lupu: Product/Project Management and _junior theme developer_
-* Lionel Pointet: Developer
+* Lionel Pointet: _A hell of great_ developer